Flair Airlines

 Flair Airlines is a Canadian ultra low-cost carrier (ULCC) headquartered in Edmonton, Alberta.
 The airline operates scheduled passenger and chartered services with a fleet of Boeing 737 aircraft.
-The company slogan is Plane and Simple.
-The airline promotes itself as being Canada's first and only independent ULCC.
+The airline promotes itself as being Canada's leading independent ULCC.

 History

 2005–2008

 The airline began operations as a privately owned company on August 19, 2005, under the name Flair Air.
-In January 2006, Transport Canada authorised the airline to operate scheduled all-cargo services between Cuba and Canada, on behalf of Cubana de Aviación, until April 7, 2006.
+In January 2006, Transport Canada authorized the airline to operate scheduled all-cargo services between Cuba and Canada, on behalf of Cubana de Aviación, until April 7, 2006.
 It also operated some passenger flights on behalf of Cubana.
-Flair Air operated two Boeing 727-200 aircraft, one for passenger movements and the other for freight services.
+Flair Air operated two Boeing 727-200 aircraft - one for passenger movements and the other for freight services.
 During this period, Flair also began providing workforce transportation services to several natural resources and major construction companies across Canada.

 2008–2019

-Flair began adding Boeing 737-400s to its fleet in 2008 to replace the 727-200s.
+Flair began adding Boeing 737-400 aircraft to its fleet in 2008 to replace the 727-200s.
 The airline continued to add these aircraft until delivery of a fifth aircraft in 2015.
-In January 2014, Flair acquired a VIP Embraer ERJ-175 and a VIP Dornier Do-328.
+In January 2014, Flair acquired a VIP Embraer ERJ-175 and a VIP Dornier 328.
 Both were retired in September 2016.
 In June 2017, Flair announced it had purchased the assets of Manitoba-based discount travel company NewLeaf, of which it had been the operator of NewLeaf's flights, as it was not licensed as an airline.
 Flair retained 85% of former NewLeaf staff in the acquisition, and the NewLeaf brand was retired on July 25, 2017, with flights subsequently operated under the Flair name thereafter.

 In late 2017, Flair Air rebranded as Flair Airlines, in which it unveiled a new magenta and blue livery, acquired additional aircraft, and announced plans to add more in 2018 and 2019.
 Two more 737-400s arrived at the airline in December 2017.
 In 2018, Flair moved its headquarters from Kelowna International Airport to Edmonton International Airport, and 777 Partners invested in Flair with the goal of building a Canadian low-fare carrier.
 In December 2018, Flair received three leased Boeing 737-800s.
 These were returned to lessor Smartwings in 2019 as a separately leased trio of 737-800s arrived at the airline.